 - Dinton Pastures, Wokingham

 Dinton Pastures in Wokingham is a fantastic place for a lake side walk, water adventures on the lake and a play in the large play area.
 You can also scoot and cycle around the lake.
-There is crazy golf and a busy summer programme of events.
+There is crazy golf and Nature Buggies.

 - California Country Park, Wokingham